Document

 A small proportion of the Horsham district households are considered ‘Isolated Properties.’
 Isolated Properties are usually situated in hard-to-reach locations via roads which are narrow or have restricted weight or size access to vehicles.
 As a result, our standard sized Refuse Collection Vehicles (RCVs) are unable to provide a collection and instead the Council deploys smaller RCVs which are the appropriate size to reach Isolated Properties to collect their household waste.

-Residents residing in Isolated Properties are required to bring their wheeled bins to the public highway for collection, including where properties are situated a significant distance from the public highway and are accessed via private driveways.
+Residents residing in Isolated Properties are required to bring their bins to the public highway for collection, including where properties are situated a significant distance from the public highway and are accessed via private driveways.
 The Council does not permit the driving of its RCVs on private property, except in special circumstances (such as for assisted collections).

-Wheeled bins must be presented in accordance with the ‘Placing Bins out for Collection’ section of this document.
+Bins must be presented in accordance with the ‘Placing Bins out for Collection’ section of this document.

 2.7 Assisted collections